Karrakunga/generator-typescript-karma/README.md

 Creates a basic project using the karma runner to test code written in typescript using systemjs

+## Yeoman Generator
+To install the generator run:

+`$ npm install -g generator-typescript-karma`

+Then to use the generator run:

+`$ yo typescript-karma`

 ## Running tests

 At the command prompt type: